Donkey Kong Land

 You might be tempted to think that only characters can cause ghosting, but everything that moves on the screen does.
 So when you move forward, or jump, or swim, or swing on vines the Kongs, enemies, platforms, background elements, barrels, bananas, basically everything clashes with everything else.
 This causes general ghosting and turns the screen into a mess of late pixels trying to catch up to a game too complicated for the puny screen: everything’s blurry.
 The processor and the graphics chip are fine, mind you, the game suffering no slowdown at all.
 It’s the screen who never catches a break.
 Any moving thing will create ghosting.
 Thus, you have to be careful when creating a game’s environment to keep it simple.
 To show you what I mean, let’s compare two games released around the same time:

 On the one hand, Kirby uses its art style and restraint to show a vibrant, dare I say colourful world while keeping a healthy dose of whitespace to keep the ghosting out of the way.
 Objects have shapes, but are not coloured when you can move in front of them.
 They have borders, but not patterns.
 I’ll grant you that the grass is borderline, but there the game relies on Kirby’s whiteness to prevent an excess of ghosting.
 Truly great developers like HAL Laboratory knew how to push the limits of a piece of hardware, but not exceed those limits.
 Donkey Kong Land, on the other hand, is not Rare at its best.
-This is early 80s British home computers Rare.
-It has no sprite borders and a Jackson Pollock background and is thus a blurry indecipherable mess.
-Just like Jackson Pollock.
-Except that it was Pollock’s point.
+This is the worst of early 80s Rare.
+When they made dubious games for ZX Spectrum.
+It has no sprite borders and a busy background and is thus a blurry indecipherable mess.

-If you look at the following picture, you’ll see what I mean when I talk about an undecipherable mess.
+If you look at a picture of the game, you’ll see what I mean when I talk about an undecipherable mess.
 It takes you an extra moment to process what you’re looking at.
 Observe carefully a screenshot of Donkey Kong Land and think on what your brain has to do to decipher what you’re looking at.
 I don’t know about you, but I can feel the gears turning in my head trying to understand what’s happening and that’s without ghosting.
 Now imagine that everything is moving at 59.7 frames a second and blurry.
+And green.

 You might argue that the game features different environments and that we should also look at the other type of backgrounds.
 You are correct.
 The first set of levels uses the jungle tileset, the worst of the whole game in terms of readability, but believe me the others are not much better.
 Why?
 Because there still is no respect for what the screen can’t do right.
 See for yourself.

-You have some breaths of fresh air in there but most of the game is a goddamn encrypted communication of a game.
+You have some breaths of fresh air in there but most of the game’s art style is simply too complicated for Game Boy.
 Now that we’ve completely tarnished the game’s art style, I feel I need to remind you I love Rare’s Donkey Kong games on SNES.
 A very appropriate art style of pre-rendered graphics for a system that could handle the load.
 Unless your TV was somehow a Game Boy screen.
 But I digress.

 There is another thing we need to talk about that induces ghosting: the camera.
 In a 2D side-scrolling game, you need to build a movement system for the camera.
 You cannot just directly map camera movement to character movement.
 Play Super Mario Bros. and look at how the camera establishes boxes for Mario to decide whether the screen will move or not.
 I could go into detail about how the boxes in Donkey Kong Land work but suffice it to say they’re all screwed up!
-Here’s one telling example:
+I can talk of one telling example.

 There is an unnecessary camera move upward when jumping while standing still.
 It is one of the many ways the camera causes undue ghosting.
 Other games will prefer large, generous camera boxes that will allow you to reach nearly to the top of the screen before scrolling.
 It’s a choice with consequences (you can see less of what’s above you) but Rare chose the wrong priority here.

 So what were the intentions of Rare with Donkey Kong Land?
 Obviously, they were on a mission to bring the CGI graphics of Donkey Kong Country, the revolutionary SNES game from 1994, on the tiny Game Boy.
 They did, but was it worth it?
 When it was released, Donkey Kong Country was a revelation.
 You can do 3D graphics on Super Nintendo?
 Of course the answer is they couldn’t.
 They faked it by building 3D models of everything on Silicon Graphics workstations.
 The developers at Rare then turned pictures of those 3D graphics into 2D sprites and tiles that worked on the SNES.
-When came time to plan and build a Game Boy version of Donkey Kong Country, they said, “let’s do the same thing!”
+When they planned and built a Game Boy version of Donkey Kong Country, they said, “let’s do the same thing!”

 You can see how the sprite of the Game Boy version is similar to the Super Nintendo original.
 They obviously started from those same 3D models built on SGI workstations and ran them through a process that made them into Game Boy sprites.
 While I would argue the final sprites on SNES are a tour de force, the GB sprites are a step backward.
 A technological process whose final result is not as good as giving every sprite a hand-drawn border.
 Keep in mind I’m showing you the best result of this process; the character of Donkey Kong, who was certainly given the most scrutiny.
 I’ve already talked about how bad the result were with the background tiles.